As violence obstructs cholera efforts, PAHO calls on Haitians to support relief and medical workers

 “Every hour that the efforts of medical and relief workers are obstructed means more deaths of Haitians from cholera,” said Dr. Mirta Roses, PAHO’s Director.
 “We understand the frustration of many Haitians with the tragic situation that has developed as a result of systemic poverty, the January earthquake and now the cholera epidemic.
 But relief and medical workers are as critical to saving lives as rescue teams were after the earthquake.”

 Haiti’s Ministry of Health has reported 18,382 hospitalized cholera cases and 1,110 deaths nationwide.
-This includes 1,515 hospitalized cases in the Nord Department.
+This includes 1,515 hospitalized cases in the Nord Department, which includes Cap Haïtien, the scene of recent unrest.
 The official mortality rate for hospitalized cases in this area is close to 7.5 percent.
 Experience shows that without access to health care, the rate could rise to as much as five times that figure.

 Given poor sanitary conditions in Haiti, PAHO experts expect the cholera epidemic to continue to spread.
 A joint strategy presented last week by the Haitian government and its international partners projects some 200,000 cases of cholera over the next six to 12 months in the country.

 WHO/PAHO and partners in the Health Cluster are providing a range of support to the government and population.
 Training programs have been set up for health providers and community workers to explain how to prevent and treat cholera.
 Medical and educational supplies have been distributed, and treatment centers have been set up.

 In Cap Haïtien, a cholera treatment center at the main stadium is being operated by Doctors without Borders, and before the recent unrest, the organization was planning to open another center in a different part of town, said Dr. Lea Guido, PAHO Representative in Port-au-Prince.
 On Wednesday alone, the center took in 100 patients.